MikeSagnelli/NumericalMethods/README.md

 *****
 ### Repository's purpose

-This is a repository where all of my C++ programs done in the Numerical Methods class will be saved.
+This is a repository where all of my C++, and scilab programs done in the Numerical Methods class will be saved.
 *****
 ### What is a numerical method?